jl908069/GUMsley_Sum/mdata/GUM_news_sensitive.md

 The database was unveiled in 1999 as the National Enforcement Management Information System and Intelligence System.
 However, on the document, it referred to the database as National Enforcement and Emergency Management Information System and Intelligence System, adding the words "and Emergency" to the name.

 Protection B documents are the second lowest grade of classified government documents.
-Environment Canada spokesperson Julie Hahn said they apply to letters of complaint, criticism or injury, research or scientific notes and findings that don\`t have any conclusion, and Treasury Board letters, agendas and minutes that don\`t deal with subjects of national interest.
+Environment Canada spokesperson Julie Hahn said they apply to letters of complaint, criticism or injury, research or scientific notes and findings that don\'t have any conclusion, and Treasury Board letters, agendas and minutes that don\'t deal with subjects of national interest.

 Environment Minister John Baird "w:John Baird (Canadian politician)") has asked government officials how such documents that are supposed to be stored in "approved security cabinets" wound up on the street.